Class Composer Frequently Asked Questions

 Classroom teachers can enter one of three requests on the Student Card: keep with teacher, keep with another student, or do not place with another student.
 Once they are selected the algorithm will honor these requests.
 Placement requests can be overridden on the compose screen.

 In general, our placement request functionality is meant for special circumstances.
 As an example, our Keep with Student feature isn’t designed to ensure every student is matched up with one friend for the next academic year.

 What information is required to be entered on the Student Card?

 Academic (reading, writing, and math) and Life Skills (behavior and work skills) ratings are required to enable the algorithm to run.
-Assessments, Identifiers, Notes, Progress Monitoring, and Placement Requests are optional.
+Assessments, Identifiers, Notes, and Placement Requests are optional.

 Why do you use a 9 - 1 academic rating scale?